 Status Bar Box #2: TOOL #/LOC # - Information about the tool in spindle.
 This information will change based on manual tool, library tool, and ATC tool along with ATC LOC.
 It will also display NO TOOL when there isn't a tool in the spindle.
+Status Bar Box #3: DIA - Lists the diameter of the tool.

-Status Bar Box #4: Lists the tool type.
+Status Bar Box #3: DIA - Lists the diameter of the to Status Bar Box #4: Lists the tool type.